 The fellow will work alongside fellowship directors, voice scientists, speech pathologists, and other related subspecialists, and play an active role in the team management of patients with voice, airway, and swallowing disorders.

 The fellow functions at the level of a clinical instructor with attending privileges and will assume the role of supervising surgeon to the otolaryngology residents.

 There are also ample opportunities for interactions with researchers in the laryngeal laboratories (Laryngeal Physiology Laboratory, Laryngeal Dynamics Laboratory, and the Voice Perception Laboratory), to develop an in-depth understanding of laryngeal physiology, to guide the fellow's futures clinical and research endeavors, and to develop clinical and basic science research projects.

 Didactics include weekly MBSS Rounds with speech pathology, monthly Voice Conference and Dysphagia Conference, annual UCLA Laryngology Update CME conferences, and ongoing weekly and ad hoc didactics with fellowship mentors to review weekly topics following the Comprehensive Laryngology Curriculum.

 Applicants must be physicians who have completed an accredited otolaryngology - head and neck surgery residency in the United States.
-Two-year fellowships are also considered if desired.
+Two-year surgeon-scientist fellowships are also highly encouraged and considered if desired.
 Applications should be submitted through NRMP; however we encourage interested applicants to contact us directly in advance to discuss our fellowship and answer any questions.